Adjusted Gross Income (AGI) vs. Modified Adjusted Gross Income (MAGI)

 What’s the Difference Between Your AGI and MAGI?

-When it comes to tax returns, you will often hear two different terms regarding income: Adjusted Gross Income (AGI) and Modified Adjusted Gross Income (MAGI).
+When it comes to calculating your taxes, you will often hear two different terms regarding income: Adjusted Gross Income (AGI) and Modified Adjusted Gross Income (MAGI).

-Both AGI and MAGI are important in calculating the amount of tax credits and tax deductions that can help lower your tax liability.
-In many cases, a taxpayer’s AGI and MAGI are the same number (depending on what type of expenses they had during the year).
+Both AGI and MAGI are important in determining your tax liability, as well as the amount of tax credits and tax deductions that can help lower your tax balance.
+Your AGI and MAGI will likely be close to each other in value.
+In many cases, a taxpayer’s AGI and MAGI are the same number, depending on what type of expenses they had during the year.

-Understanding the difference between your AGI and MAGI will help you determine what tax breaks are available to you.
+Understanding the difference between your AGI and MAGI will help you determine which tax rate(s) apply to you and what tax breaks are available to you.